Interdisciplinary project with concrete and rainwater

 ‘We learn a lot from each other.
 It is fun to work in this way,’ the four students agree.

-Environmental Technologists perform the experiments and the Chemical and Biotechnical Science students analyse the samples
+Perform the experiments and analyse the samples

 Environmental Technologists are responsible for the first part of the experiment.
 They use the crushed, carbonated concrete to clean artificial rainwater with high concentrations of heavy metals such as zinc, copper and phosphorus and then take various samples and measure the acidity (PH).
 Carbonated concrete is concrete that has absorbed CO2 from the air.
 In some of the samples, the concrete has purified the water for 48 hours, while in other samples the water has only been purified for 15 or 30 minutes.